Explore the Centre

 This large open walled space is designed to accommodate large projects being brought to life by talented local artists.
 Monumental poles and Canoes have been constructed and formed here.

-Recently the Skidegate Band Council commissioned 3 Canoes which were carved here and were the first ones formed in over 20 years since the late Bill Reid carved the LooTaas at the carving shed on First Beach.
+Recently the Skidegate Band Council commissioned 3 Poles which are being carved here in addition to 3 canoes that were the first formed in over 20 years since the late Bill Reid carved the LooTaas at the carving shed on First Beach.
 Skin on frame kayaks have come to life to launch at Second beach.

 Outdoor markets and musical performances all take place in this space, overlooking the curved pebbled shoreline of second beach